 - HASTINGS CENTER NEWS

-To explore these questions, The Hastings Center, together with the New York Academy of Sciences and the Aspen Brain Institute, will bring together scientists, ethicists, philosophers, historians, and other experts, for a public event.
-The Enhanced Human: Risks and Opportunities will examine existing and emerging enhancement technologies, with a special focus on gene editing and artificial intelligence, as examples of technologies with broad capabilities and ethical concerns.
+That was one of the many questions explored at a public event at the New York Academy of Sciences on May 21, cosponsored by The Hastings Center, the Aspen Brain Institute and the New York Academy of Sciences.
+“The Enhanced Human: Risks and Opportunities” examined existing and emerging enhancement technologies, with a special focus on gene editing and artificial intelligence as examples of technologies with broad capabilities and ethical concerns.